ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 the addon will automatically fingerprint your js, css, png, jpg, and gif assets by appending an md5 checksum to the end of their filename (e.g. `assets/yourapp-9c2cbd818d09a4a742406c6cb8219b3b.js`).
-In addition, your html, js, and css files will be re-written to include the new name.
-There are a few options you can pass in to `EmberApp` in your `ember-cli-build.js` to customize this behavior.
+In addition, your HTML, JS, and CSS files will be re-written to include the new name.
+There are a few options you can pass into `EmberApp` in your `ember-cli-build.js` to customize this behavior.

 * `enabled` - Default: `app.env === 'production'` - Boolean.
 Enables fingerprinting